 - Why is this test important for African American men?

-African American men are 76% more likely to be diagnosed with prostate cancer and more than twice as likely to die of prostate cancer vs Caucasian men.
+African American men are about 75% more likely to be diagnosed with prostate cancer and more than twice as likely to die of prostate cancer vs Caucasian men.
 So, while knowing about lifetime risk based on their genetic profile is important for all men, the information is especially urgent for men of African descent.
 Knowing that an African American man has a high risk score could prompt earlier and more frequent and vigilant screening.

 - 3. How can you tell prostate cancer risk from saliva or blood?

 Saliva and blood contain your DNA (genes).
 Humans inherit about 20,000 genes from their parents.
 The particular genes you inherit play a role in everything from eye color to whether you are at increased risk of certain diseases.
 Dr. Christopher Haiman of the University of Southern California and other teams of scientists have identified 100s (“poly,” or “many”) of genes in the DNA that are associated with prostate cancer.
 Men with specific “code” changes in these specific genes are at greater risk of the disease.
 Scientists can look a man’s genetic material in a sample, count the number of prostate cancer risk gene changes that are present, and calculate a “polygenic risk score” that is unique to him.